1903880724/FaceProject/README.md

 # FaceProject

-This is a Face Project chich I construct for lab and enterprise's demand.
+This is a Face Project which I construct for lab and enterprise's demand.

 This project contains three main functions: